umer-2006/Micro-project/README.md

 # Micro-project
-code for r5obotic arm and generating PWM in 8051 is given  here.
+code for robotic arm and generating PWM in 8051 is given  here.